This post may contain affiliate links. See our disclosure policy.

 The sky is the limit!
 There are all sorts of vegetables that can be used on a veggie tray but since this is a Thanksgiving appetizer, we wanted to use more of those beautiful fall colors.
 We found some REALLY cool vegetables like the purple cauliflower, Aloha bell peppers, and the rainbow carrots at Albertsons.
 They have such a wide variety of produce, making it super easy to add a wide variety of colors to the veggie tray.
 Here’s what we used:

-- Bell peppers – We used Aloha bell peppers from Albertsons.
+- Yellow bell peppers, orange bell pepper, red bell pepper, and green bell pepper.
+We used Aloha bell peppers for the turkey face.
 It has the cool red and yellow color swirls.

 - Cauliflower – we used purple and orange varieties

 - Baby rainbow carrots

 - Sugar snap peas